 Weekly boarding encourages a child to become independent, with pastoral and academic guidance from the boarding staff, in preparation for their future years.
 It suits families where both parents might work away from home or who live further afield, but is popular throughout the school and especially in Year 8.
 Treats for weeklies such as “tuck shop” and the summer BBQ evening all cement the feeling that they are a special part of the Pinewood community.

 Parents are encouraged to register their interest with Ed Benbow for boarding early, as places are limited.
 Children can then have a taster evening before the decision is made to take up the place.

 Boarders have free time after prep at 5.30pm.
 The children can join in a range of activities and enjoy all the facilities in the grounds including: Treetops, Cricket Nets, the swimming pool, the Sports Hall, floodlit hard courts and astro, as well as cooking, croquet, art, craft and board games.
 Other activities include film nights, year group discos, Pinewood’s legendary “Spot Light” and using the assault course.
 Evening activities are optional, and the children can decide to relax with friends and members of the boarding staff if they wish.
 Two nights per week, weekly boarders are allowed Tuck, which always makes for a happy evening!

 Supper at 6.30pm is a family affair, and a time to discuss and look back on the day’s highlights or lowlights.
-Following more free time there is cereal at 8pm, followed by staggered bedtimes according to age.
+Following more free time there is cereal or fruit, and registration with a reading book at 8pm, followed by staggered bedtimes according to age.

 Children sleep in recently refurbished dorms and are looked after by a team of committed boarding staff and qualified matrons who are on hand throughout the day and night.

-To view our policies on Bullying (including Cyberbullying), E-Safety and Complaints please go to our Policies page.
+To view our Boarding Principles and Practice and our policies on Bullying (including Cyberbullying), E-Safety and Complaints please go to our Policies page.